h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 ## CHAP, MS-CHAP, etc.

 While some attributes such as CHAP-Password, etc. depend on insecure cryptographic primitives such as MD5, these attributes are treated as opaque blobs when sent between a RADIUS client and server.
 The contents of the attributes are not obfuscated, and they do not depend on the RADIUS shared secret.
 As a result, these attributes are unchanged in RADIUS/1.1.
-We reiterate that this specification is largely a transport profile for RADIUS.
-Other than a few attributes such as Message-Authenticator, the meaning of all attributes in this specification is identical to their meaning in RADIUS.
-Only the "on the wire" encoding of some attributes change, and then only for attributes which are obfuscated using the RADIUS shared secret.
-Those obfuscated attributes are now protected by the modern cryptography in TLS, instead of an "ad hoc" approach using MD5.

 A server implementing this specification can proxy CHAP, MS-CHAP, etc. without any issue.
 A home server implementing this specification can authenticate CHAP, MS-CHAP, etc. without any issue.